EHS4010 – Welcome to the Anthropocene: Interdisciplinary Lecture Series

 The lecture series consists of nine lectures from different disciplines, followed by discussions throughout the semester.
 Each lecture is accompanied by a short compulsory preparatory reading.

-- At least 80 percent attendance with active participation in class, preparatory readings, and discussions.
+- At least 80 percent attendance with active participation in class (lectures and seminars), preparatory readings, and discussions.

 Multiple choice questions on the topics discussed in the lectures.